oconnerj/oconnerj.github.io/_posts/2022-03-26-the-cyborg-strategy.md

 Have you decided?
 Good.
 Let's break down the pros and cons of each of these options.

 **Option 1**: <span style="background-color: rgba(50,50,0,5);">_Move the asset creation logic into a library which can be shared by both the API and the monolith_</span><br />
 If you picked this one, you're going to end up unwinding spaghetti for a long time.
-Your library is going to have to introduce a new transitionary [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) between `AssetViewModel` and `Asset`, know about the repository class (and therefore the database connection), contain all of the image validation (which isn't necessarily only used here), discover and reimplement the implied business rules enforced by exceptions that could be thrown by your transitive dependencies, and so on.
+Your library is going to have to introduce a new transitionary DTO between `AssetViewModel` and `Asset`, know about the repository class (and therefore the database connection), contain all of the image validation (which isn't necessarily only used here), discover and reimplement the implied business rules enforced by exceptions that could be thrown by your transitive dependencies, and so on.
 Going down this road is a path to pain.
 That being said, it's also one of the only options which keeps you from needing to rewrite the business logic, which lessens the chance of regressions.

 **Option 2**: <span style="background-color: rgba(50,50,0,5);">_Rip the logic out of the monolith entirely, put it into the API, and have the monolith call the API_</span><br />
 This might seem like the most straightforward approach at first glance, but you're still saddled with needing to understand and reimplement various layers of business rules which are not immediately obvious.
-On top of that, you've also introduced another network hop—calls to create an asset now must travel from the front-end, to the back-end, to the API, and back again.
-Perhaps a single additional hop isn't so bad, but when this gets out of hand, [it can be catastrophic](https://www.youtube.com/watch?v=gfh-VCTwMw8).
+On top of that, you've also introduced another network hop—calls to create an asset now must travel from the client, to the service, to the API, and back again.
+Perhaps a single additional hop both ways isn't so bad, but when this gets out of hand, [it can be catastrophic](https://www.youtube.com/watch?v=gfh-VCTwMw8).
 This isn't even considering that, assuming your new API is following some semblance of best practices, you'll also need to worry about service-to-service authentication and authorization.

 **Option 3**: <span style="background-color: rgba(50,50,0,5);">_Change the front-end to call into the new API instead of the monolithic back-end when creating assets_</span><br />
 Perhaps the "cleanest" of the four options (in the sterile sense), this option still requires that your new API reimplement all of the business rules, and as we've found, this is not trivial.
 It can also create fragmentation on your front-end application as those developers hack in branching paths for each of the operations your API supports vs. the ones it doesn't yet.
 However, it removes the need for multiple back-end code paths, and doesn't introduce an extra network hop.